Super at 18 — Starting Superannuation as a Young Australian

 Frequently Asked Questions

 Can I access my super at 18 if I need money?
 No. Super is preserved until you reach preservation age (60 for most Australians born after 1964) and meet a condition of release.
-Accessing super early without meeting a condition is illegal.
+Accessing super early without meeting a condition is illegal and can result in significant penalties.

 Should I make extra contributions at 18?
 Only if you can afford it without financial stress.
-The most important thing at 18 is to not lose track of your super and avoid paying multiple sets of fees.
-Extra contributions become more valuable as your income grows.
+The most important things at 18 are not losing track of your super and not paying multiple sets of fees.
+Extra contributions become more valuable as your income grows — but any amount at 18 has the most time to compound.

-For more: Super Contribution Limits, How to Choose a Super Fund, Consolidate Super.
+For more: Super Contribution Limits, How to Choose a Super Fund, Consolidate Your Super, FHSS Scheme Guide.
 For advice tailored to your situation, speak with a licensed financial adviser via MoneySmart.